What is an ecobrick?

 How do you make an ecobrick?

 - Choose a bottle.
-This is really important because you need to get the perfect bottle to build the perfect ecobrick.
-The key thing to think about is size.
 Any size bottle will work as an ecobrick, but the average size tends to be between 500ml to 1.5l.
 You should also make sure that you’re using a bottle from a product that you use regularly – you don’t want to end up having to buy a plastic bottle just to make an ecobrick!

 - Prepare your plastic.
-Any plastic that you put in your brick needs to be clean and dry – any dirt can lead to microbiological growth and methane forming inside your brick.
-If you put dirty plastic inside your ecobrick it can make the bottle bloat and the cap can even pop off – not to mention it won’t look very nice!
+Any plastic that you put in your brick needs to be clean and dry – any dirt can lead to microbiological growth and methane forming inside your brick which can make the bottle bloat and the cap even pop off.

 - What not to put in your ecobrick.
 Remember – the things you put in your ecobrick can’t be recycled or won’t break down, so be sure not to include metal, paper, card, food waste or glass.